 HMDA research has verified that 13% of the adult population struggles with limited mobility.
 However, mobility accessibility standards address only the access barriers faced by the less than 2% who use wheeled mobility devices and overlook the access barriers of distance to be walked and time standing unsupported.

 Those of us with limited mobility may accept the myth that we just need to exercise more or “push through” when we find it increasingly painful to walk very far or to stand unsupported.
 We may be slow to realize that we have an actual disability and that we are part of a group that has been invisible up to now.

-In addition to recognizing what constitute barriers and educating the public, persons with hidden mobility disabilities often have their own internalized biases to examine.
+In fact we may have our own internalized biases to examine.
 When confronted with persons who cannot walk at all, it is easy to feel guilty about asking for help when one can walk a bit.
-Persons with hidden mobility disabilities often find themselves in situations where they are being expected or pressured to walk further than they can, or stand too long, without experiencing severe pain or other health consequences.
+We often find ourselves in situations where we are being expected or pressured to walk further than we comfortably can, or to stand too long.
 It takes courage to say to an able-bodied person, “No, I won’t.”

 While our limitation is mobility, our issues are different than those with visible mobility disabilities who use wheelchairs or scooter.
 Their focus is maneuverability.
 Our barriers are:

 - Distance to be walked: 15 m is ok; 30 m is too far.